flr/doc/Loading_your_data_into_FLR/Loading_your_data_into_FLR.md

 ## Reading files (csv, dat, ...)

 Fisheries data are generally stored in different format (cvs, excel, SAS...).
-R provides tools to read and import data from simple text files to more advanced SAS files or databases. https://www.datacamp.com/community/tutorials/importing-data-r-part-two#gs.kNzBd5k is a nice tutorial to quickly import data into R.
+R provides tools to read and import data from simple text files to more advanced SAS files or databases.
+[Datacamp](https://www.datacamp.com/community/tutorials/importing-data-r-part-two#gs.kNzBd5k) is a nice tutorial to quickly import data into R.

 Your data are stored in a folder in your computer or a server.
 You have to tell R what is the path to the data.
 You can check the working directory already active in your R session using the command getwd().
 To set the working directory use setwd("directory name").
 Case is important, use // or \ for separating folders and directories in Windows.

-This tutorial will give some exemples but regardless the format, the different steps are:
+This tutorial will give some examples but regardless the format, the different steps are:
 - Finding the right function to import data into R
-- Reshaping the data as a matix
+- Reshaping the data as a matrix
 - creating an FLQuant object

 ### Importing files into R (exemple of csv file)